Brian's Guide to

 Ground transportation

-Besides rental cars, there are usually a plethora of public transportation options to get from the airport to the central city or beyond.
-Listed below are the major German commercial passenger airports with connection information to the central railway station (Hauptbahnhof, "Hbf"), city center, or other important destinations as indicated.
-Most airports have additional public transportation options to other locales; check the airport's website or inquire at the information desk at the airport.
-Some airports also have mainline rail services.
+Besides rental cars, there is usually a plethora of public transportation options to get from the airport to the central city or beyond.
+Listed below are the major German commercial passenger airports with connection information to the city center/central railway station (Hauptbahnhof, "Hbf") or other important destinations as indicated.
+Most airports have additional public transportation options to other local and regional locales; check the airport's website or inquire at the information desk at the airport.
+Some airports also have mainline rail and long-distance bus services to take you further afield; these are noted below.

 The major international airports are highlighted.
 Because Frankfurt's airport is by far the busiest in Germany, I have included a special write-up on it below the other listings.
 Be sure to see my pages about renting a car, urban public transport, taxis, and rail transport for further details of using those transportation options.

-All information was correct as of October 2020 and is subject to change without notice.
-Departure intervals shown are typical weekday daytime schedules and may vary during the day and on weekends.
-Check the websites of the individual airports (links at the bottom of this page) before your flight for up-to-date information.
+All information was correct as of June 2024 but is subject to change without notice; be sure to check the airport's website (links at the bottom of this page) before your flight for up-to-date information.

 City/Airport